 To quote the inside page: “Mercenary Marc Spector died in Egypt under a statue of the moon god Khonshu.
 In the shadow of the ancient deity, Marc returned to life and took on Khonshu’s aspect to fight crime for his own redemption.
 He went completely insane and disappeared for a time, but returned to protect those that travelled by night.”

-So, let’s tackle this issue!
-It’s a part of a five-issue arc (Welcome to New Egypt) that calls into question Moon Knight’s backstory.
+So, let’s tackle this issue that!
+It’s a part of a five-issue arc (Welcome to New Egypt) that leads into a larger series, but this arc that calls into question Moon Knight’s backstory.
 Spector’s stuck in a mental institution that is trying to convince him that his life as Moon Knight were delusions, that he’s been in an asylum writing down his imagined life as the caped crusader since he was 12.
 But is the institution even real?
 Reality is slipping in and out, and Spector can’t really tell what’s real in the passing moments.

 This helps him and hurts him, as he figures out what everything means to him anew, trying make sense of his abusive relationship with his God.
 Instead of fighting criminals and the criminally insane, he’s facing abusive orderlies that may or may not be humanoid pharaoh hounds.
 The moon god is really screwing with Spector for his own agenda, but it’s still not 100% clear what’s real and what’s not.
 This issue is a good way to start out on the character of Moon Knight because Spector himself doesn’t remember all that much about himself, just bits and pieces.
 We, as the reader, are discovering who he is along with him, and that flows naturally.

 This new Spector isn’t all that new, however.
-It clearly is conscious of the previous Spectors before this run, respecting its foundation of past arcs with while clearly standing out.
+It clearly is conscious of the previous Spectors’ before this run, respecting its foundation of past arcs with while clearly standing out.
 It’s a refreshing look at the character, for sure, but the trope of being stuck in an asylum where a character doesn’t belong is a little edgy and done before.
 However, what this actually knocks out of the park is convincing us that Spector probably does need professional help, and his slipping in and out of reality with dissociation shows that.
 Not that he deserves to be in an institution, since it’s understood he is definitely Moon Knight and that Khonshu is real.
 It’s a fictional comic book story.
-It is generally impossible for any serial series to write out a main character by making us believe a character is really just cuckoo for cocoa puffs.
-Get real.
+It is generally not a good or smart for any serial series to write out a main character by making us believe a character that what he’s going through isn’t real.
+It’s like Scully telling Mulder aliens aren’t real in the X-Files; by watching the show we already know they are.

 There are minor complaints with this issue, though.
 The awful treatment Spector receives in the institution really demonizes the staff, and the orderlies are also just so evil they’re almost cartoonish.
 Towards the end, Khonshu saying “it’s time to kick some ass” is hilarious and a bit cheesy.
 It removes a bit of the mysterious atmosphere surrounding Khonshu because it feels out of character, at least in my understanding of the moon god.
 I would expect him to tell him to use “elevated” speech with more vocabulary, like “decimate these vermin” instead of kicking ass.
 Perhaps this god was trying to appeal to a man he knows so well?
 It’s worth a small giggle and minor cringe, so no real harm or foul occurs but feels off.
 This is supported by Khonshu’s immediate disappointment of Spectors’ failure to fight off his orderly captors and capture.
 Other than that, pretty solid.